sravz3/SQL-Assistant-Crew/README.md

 # 📘 SQL Assistant Crew

 **SQL Assistant Crew** is a Streamlit-powered, CrewAI-orchestrated multi-agent assistant that allows users to interact with a **SQLite** database using natural language.
 With a modular agent architecture for generation, review, compliance, and execution, users can safely and intuitively run SQL queries—no manual SQL required.
+Checkout the blog for more details (https://towardsdatascience.com/a-multi-agent-sql-assistant-you-can-trust-with-human-in-loop-checkpoint-llm-cost-control/)

 ---